dzeke/ColoradoRiverCollaborate/MinimumDrawdownElevations/README.md

 ## Directions to Reproduce Results

 1. Download and install R and RStudio.
 See https://rstudio-education.github.io/hopr/starting.html for a tutorial.
-1. Download all the files in the two folders **MinimumDrawdownElevations** and **AutoReadUSBRData** to your local drive.
+1. Download all the files in the two folders **MinimumDrawdownElevations** (this folder) and **AutoReadUSBRData** to your local drive.
 The two folders should be parallel.

+For example:
+		Root |- AutoReadUSBRData
+		     |- MinimumDrawdownElevations

 1. In your file explorer, open the subfolder (**MinimumDrawdownElevations**).
 Open the file **MinimumDrawdownElevations.Rproj**.
 R studio will open.
 1. Select the file tab **MinimumDrawdownElevations.Rmd**.
 1. Click the **Knit** button (row below the file tabs).